UCL/simstock/docs/source/simstockqgis.rst

 Config file
 -----------
 Certain settings can be edited in the `config.json` file if necessary.
-Some of thee have already been mentioned in the section on :ref:`Important config settings`, however for completeness they are listed here again.
+One of these has already been mentioned in the :ref:`Weather file` section, however for completeness they are listed here again.

 .. admonition:: Accessing the config file \ \